nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 For example, you should look for the resource limits of that particular cluster.

-So `nf-core/pipelines` expand on the Nextflow retry system where if a process times out because it runs out of memory or time, it makes it re-submit that job with more memory or time.
+So nf-core pipelines expand on the Nextflow retry system where if a process times out because it runs out of memory or time, it makes it re-submit that job with more memory or time.

 However nf-core adds to these limits to ensure that this retry system doesn’t start requesting more than is actually physically available on the system.